NCERT Solutions for Class 6 Science Chapter 8 - A Journey through States of Water

 3) Revise solved questions

 Revise solved examples and apply the same approach to solve extra questions from this chapter.
-You can also refer to NCERT Class 6 Science Chapter 6 question answer pdf.
+These examples will also help you to boost you confidence and understanding to the basic concepts.

 4) Practice questions

-Practice different types of questions from this chapter to develop a proper understanding of the concepts provided in the textbook.
+Practice different types of class 6 science chapter 8 a journey through states of water question answer helps you to develop a proper understanding of the concepts provided in the textbook.
 These question answer helps students to score well in exams.

-All the topics and subtopics covered in the Class 6 Science Chapter 8 Question Answers are given below.
+All the topics and subtopics covered in the class 6 science chapter 8 a journey through states of water solutions are given below.
 A basic understanding of these topics helps students to solve complex problems easily.

 8.1 Investigating Water's Disappearing Act